marcbezem/INF223/README.md

 1. Lecture 21.01.21 (week 3)

-   1. what is Category Theory?
+   1. What is Category Theory?
    1. shift of paradigm
    1. informal discussion of products, dualization, sums